Frances Clark (pianist)

 Frances Oman Clark (March 28, 1905 – April 17, 1998) was an American pianist, pedagogue, and academic who authored, co-authored and edited many widely used piano method books, most notably The Music Tree series.
 Her 1955 publication, Time to Begin, introduced the concept of teaching music reading by pattern recognition, thus pioneering the "intervallic method," which "revolutionised" the teaching of music reading.
+Clark used the principles of other pedagogy fields by "teaching students how to learn" and applied them to piano for the first time.

 Biography

-Clark received a bachelor's degree at Kalamazoo College in 1928 and also completed graduate work at University of Michigan, The Juilliard School, The Paris Conservatory, and The American Academy at Fontainebleau.
-She went on to serve on the faculty at Kalamazoo College from 1945–1955, before joining the faculty of Westminster Choir College and eventually co-founding The New School for Music Study in 1960, the first graduate school devoted to the study of music pedagogy.
+Clark received a bachelor's degree at Kalamazoo College in 1928 and completed graduate studies at the University of Michigan, The Juilliard School, the Paris Conservatory, and the American Academy at Fontainebleau.
+She holds an honorary Doctorate in Music from Kalamazoo College.

+Clark served on the faculty at Kalamazoo College from 1945–1955, before joining the faculty of Westminster Choir College as department chair of piano performance and pedagogy with her colleague Louise Goss.
+In 1960, Clark and Goss co-founded The New School for Music Study (NSMS), the only post-graduate training center devoted exclusively to piano pedagogy research.
+They also authored an extensive collection of piano study materials entitled The Frances Clark Library for Piano Students.
+Clark was an Adjunct Professor of Piano Pedagogy at Westminster Choir College until 1994.